simone222222/DataOS/README.md

 # known issues
 the build may fail on windows without wsl

-you can't use the backspace key due to a bug
+Fixed backspace key not working.

-the snake game is fast, very fast
+Fixed snake game too fast

 # TODO
 add new commands like ls, mkdir and more